What is Butane Honey Oil?

-After the drug has safely processed out of the body through detox, an addiction treatment program can provide the necessary support to sustain abstinence and promote long-term recovery.
+- After the drug has safely processed out of the body through detox, an addiction treatment program can provide the necessary support to sustain abstinence and promote long-term recovery.

-Addiction treatment programs are tailored to each person and family as needed; therefore, no two models will be exactly alike.
+- Addiction treatment programs are tailored to each person and family as needed; therefore, no two models will be exactly alike.
 Admission specialists can help families and individuals determine the right level of care and support.